Skip to content

 The protocol is built around four core requirements:

 1. Synchronized multi-client state — An immutable, Redux-like state tree mutated exclusively by actions flowing through pure reducers.
+Each state-bearing channel has its own tree.

-2. Lazy loading — Clients subscribe to state by URI and load data on demand.
+2. Lazy loading — Clients subscribe to channels by URI and load data on demand.
 The session list is fetched imperatively.
 Large content (images, long tool outputs) is stored by reference and fetched separately.

 3. Write-ahead with reconciliation — Clients optimistically apply their own actions locally, then reconcile when the server echoes them back alongside any concurrent actions from other clients or the server itself.